laro/Cilia/6 .../2 Unfinished Ideas.md

 ### Custom Operators with Declared Precedence

-For some symbols (e.g. `⊕ ⊗ ⊘ ∘ ∪ ∩ ∖`) fixity and precedence have to be given at declaration.
+For some symbols fixity and precedence have to be given at declaration.

 The two main difficulties (see also the [Operators](/advanced/operators/) chapter) are:
 - operator precedence,